Flow Access

 Alternatively, navigate to an individual flow and select the Flow access tab to review the service accounts that can access the flow and add new ones by clicking Add Flow Access.

-After you add a service account to a flow with REST endpoints, you can make HTTP requests using the account’s credentials or add the credentials to the flow’s Documentation page to test the flow in the Connect Console.
+After you add a service account to a flow with REST endpoints, you can make HTTP requests using the account’s credentials or add the credentials to the flow’s Documentation page to test the flow in the Utilihive Console.